Stephen Richardson — Assistant Principal

 In a fast paced world—while juggling teaching, coaching, and having children—I had to be able to work when I had time.
-For me, school was not an option until after 8pm and Lamar made it possible for me to achieve my dream of having a master's degree in educational administration.
+For me, school was not an option until after 8pm and Lamar made it possible for me to achieve my dream of having a master's degree in administration.

 What was one of the biggest challenges during the program, and how did you overcome it?

 How did you hear about the online degree programs at Lamar University?